GERMAN00VP/TFM_GERMAN_VALLEJO/README.md

-# TFM German Vallejo

-This repository contains the code developed for my bioinformatics Master's final project:

-**Transcriptomic Characterization of the Tumor Microenvironment and Chromatin Remodeler BPTF in Pancreatic Ductal Adenocarcinoma**
+# Transcriptomic Characterization of the Tumor Microenvironment and Chromatin Remodeler BPTF in Pancreatic Ductal Adenocarcinoma

-The project is subdivided into four directories, following the four objectives of my research.
+This repository contains the code developed for my bioinformatics Master's final project.
+It is subdivided into four directories, following the four objectives of my research.
+I've also developed some useful resources stored in the 'utils' directory.

 ## TCGA CLUSTERS ANALYSIS